-Once the information is on-line, information is forwarded to Selective Service for processing.
-Within 30 days the new receives registrant personalized registration card
+Once the information is entered on-line, the information is forwarded to Selective Service for processing.
+Within 30 days the new registrant receives a personalized registration card in the mail.
+After checking the information on the card for accuracy, signing and dating it, the registrant mails it back to Selective Service.